Philosophy, Politics and Economics

-- 2 of the 3 thematic courses we offer in the first block from participating disciplines.
+- 2 of the 3 thematic courses we offer from participating disciplines.
 We encourage you to take thematic courses outside of your disciplinary background, to make you more acquainted with other perspectives.

 The goal of the thematic courses is twofold:

 - to introduce you to different disciplinary perspectives on the PPE themes

 - to provide you with background knowledge about the different PPE disciplines